7 Sights in Montigny-lès-Metz, France (with Map and Images)

 Église Saint-Joseph

-The Church of Saint-Joseph is a building of worship of the Catholic Church built in Montigny-lès-Metz, today in France, during the period of annexation to the German Empire.
+The Saint-Joseph church is a building of worship of the Catholic church built in Montigny-lès-Metz, today in France, during the period of attachment to the German Empire.
 It has the statutes of parish church and diocesan sanctuary.

 Wikipedia: Église Saint-Joseph de Montigny-lès-Metz (FR)